radianv/master-builder-3/README.md

 Following the strategy __Migrating your Existing Applications to the AWS Cloud__ using __"Forklift Migration Strategy"__, we will convert current approach from Monolithic to Microservices Application next steps below:

+## Objectives
+- Its purpose is to decouple and modularise system services
+- Separate the system concerns
+- Language and design agnostic
+- Isolated and decoupled deployments
+- Allow for continuous delivery
+- Allow for horizontal scalability
+- Service can be scaled Independently
+-

+## The Strategy

-   1. Rehosting & Replatforming , lift-tinker-and-shift.
+   1. STEP1 - Rehosting & Replatforming , lift-tinker-and-shift.
-   2. Refactoring / Re-architecting
+   2. STEP2 - Refactoring / Re-architecting

 ## Rehosting & Replatforming , lift-tinker-and-shift.

+![Monolithic Application to AWS Cloud][img1]

+### Activities

+Step 1,

+Step 2,

+Step 3,

 ## Refactoring / Re-architecting

+![Monolithic Application to Microservices][img2]

+### Activities

+Step 1,

+Step 2,

+Step 3,

 [img0]: images/mb3-monolithic-app.png "Monolithic Application"
+[img1]: images/mb3-monolithic_app-to-cloud.png "Monolithic Application to Cloud"